ElektraInitiative/libelektra/src/plugins/spec/README.md

 #> Create a new key user:/tests/sw/org/webserver/alternative_ports/#1 with value 5002

 kdb meta-set user:/tests/sw/org/webserver/alternative_ports array '2'
-#> Create a new meta key array with value 2 at user:/tests/sw/org/webserver/alternative_ports
+#> Create a new metakey array with value 2 at user:/tests/sw/org/webserver/alternative_ports

 kdb meta-set spec:/tests/sw/org/webserver/alternative_ports/# description 'This is an alternative port if any other is already bound'
-#> Create a new meta key spec:/tests/sw/org/webserver/alternative_ports/# with description
+#> Create a new metakey spec:/tests/sw/org/webserver/alternative_ports/# with description

 kdb meta-get user:/tests/sw/org/webserver/alternative_ports/#0 description
 # STDOUT-REGEX: This is an alternative port if any other is already bound